sca-marshals/marshal-docs/rapier_handbook.md

-October 2013 Edition
- October 2013
- i

-* * * * *

-Rapier Marshal’s Handbook
+# Rapier Marshal’s Handbook - October 2013 Edition

 Copyright 2013 - The Society for Creative Anachronism, Inc. All Rights Reserved.

 This handbook is an official corporate publication of the Society for Creative Anachronism, Inc., a nonprofit organization dedicated to researching and recreating the customs, combat, and courtesy of the Middle Ages and the Renaissance.
 Copies of this document can be ordered from SCA Marketplace, PO Box 360789, Milpitas, CA 95036-0789.

 Members of the Society for Creative Anachronism, Inc. may photocopy this work in whole or in part for SCA use provided copyright credit is given and no changes are made to the text.
-The contents of this document will be posted at http://www.sca.org and further reproduction on other internet sites is expressly forbidden. ii
+The contents of this document will be posted at http://www.sca.org and further reproduction on other internet sites is expressly forbidden.

-# INTRODUCTION
+## INTRODUCTION
 These rules set fundamental standards for rapier combat in the SCA.
 They are designed to allow use by the Kingdoms of the Society as basic rules, to which Kingdom-specific preferences (such as the weapons used) can be added.
 In keeping with Corpora, Kingdoms retain the right to add rules which establish more restrictive standards.